okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/SubscriptionApi.md

 # **GetRoleSubscriptionByNotificationType**
 > Subscription GetRoleSubscriptionByNotificationType (string roleTypeOrRoleId, string notificationType)

-Get subscriptions of a Custom Role with a specific notification type
+List all Subscriptions of a Custom Role with a specific notification type

 When roleType Get subscriptions of a Role with a specific notification type.
 Else when roleId Get subscription of a Custom Role with a specific notification type.